 But where’d he come up with that name?
 It all started with a story his dad used to tell about a momentous round of golf…

 Then what the heck is a Mrakota (as he signs his artwork)?

 Mrakota was the family name when Matt’s Grandfather and Great-Grandfather emigrated from the Bohemian section of Czechoslovakia.
-So, yes, he is truly Bohemian (by blood)!
+So, yes, he is genuinely Bohemian (by blood)!

-His grandfather was adopted by the Orsmans here in the New World but was allowed to keep the family name which has been passed on through the generations, father to son, ever since.
+His grandfather was adopted by the Orsmans here in the New World but was allowed to keep the family name passed on through the generations, father to son, ever since.

-According to Paul Goldschmidt’s Dictionary of Period Russian Names, Mrakota is a masculine name meaning “Dark”.
-However, a good friend of Matt’s who is employed as a Russian Translator says that the word is more accurately translated as “Murky” or “80% Chance of Thunderstorms.”
+According to Paul Goldschmidt’s Dictionary of Period Russian Names, Mrakota is a masculine name meaning “Dark.”
+However, a good friend of Matt’s, a Russian translator, says the word more accurately translates as “Murky” or “80% Chance of Thunderstorms.”